-Philip Caesar M Flores
+Philip Caesar M. Flores

 "Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."